yvzfth/docx_merge/REPORT.md

 ### Limitations and tips

-- The Summary detection uses heuristics; it works best when the Summary is in a paragraph that contains the word “Summary” and ideally uses a heading style.
+- The Summary detection uses heuristics; it works best when the Summary is in a paragraph that contains the word "Summary" and ideally uses a heading style.
+The detection includes all content paragraphs below the Summary heading and stops at the next section header (identified by matching style, heading level, or font size).
+This ensures complete Summary sections are captured while excluding subsequent sections.
-- If an individual document has no recognizable Summary heading, that file is simply skipped.

 ### Files of interest